Luckygoldjade/microservice-client-zeromq/README.md

 ## Notes

 - The microservice server was provided externally and is not included in this repo.

-- This project was part of a larger collaboration where each team member wrote a client and a separate server for the other.
+## License

+This project is for demonstration and educational purposes.
+No affiliation with TheMealDB.